m21ark/ldts/docs/REPORT.md

 ### MVC - Model View Controller Pattern

 > **Problem in Context**
->The architecture of the project is one of the most important parts of a project like this.
+>
-It's the foundation in which the game will be built, so, it's crutial to choose the most correct approach early on, as it can be extremely difficult to change it later in development.
+>The project's architecture is the foundation in which the game is built, making it crutial to choose the most correct approach early on, as it can be very demanding to change it deeper in development.
 >  With the increasing code size, classes should be organized to facilitate their communication and usage.
 >
 >
 >  **The Pattern**
 >
 >  Classes should be divided into 3 types : Model (stores data), Controller (coordenates processes and interactions) and Viewer (draws the model into the GUI).
-The Model does not have dependences, the View depends on the Model, and the Controller depends on both the Viewer and Model.
+The Model does not have dependencies, the View depends on the Model, and the Controller depends on both the Viewer and Model.
 >
 >  **Implementation**
 >